The darknet drug dealers who keep coming back

 One of the biggest illegal marketplaces on there, Torrez, went offline last month after two years of selling Class A drugs, counterfeit cash and hacking tools.

-But one darknet drug dealer has told the BBC that law enforcement face an "impossible task" closing down such sites, with BBC data research finding at least 450 dealers that had survived multiple police shutdowns.
+But one darknet drug dealer has told the BBC that law enforcement face an "impossible task" trying to close down such sites.

+BBC data research has found at least 450 dealers that had survived multiple police shutdowns.

 Watch this investigation from the BBC's cyber reporter Joe Tidy.